 - Each pair should be teamed with a pair that performed a close reading of the other passage to form a group of four students who have analyzed both sections of text.
 Instruct each pair to take notes on their groupmates' close readings.

-- Using the Three-Circle Venn Diagram, allow students to compare and contrast elements of language such as detail, word choice, figurative language, and so forth, as they contribute to tone and overall representations in the three excerpts.
+- Using the 3-Circle Venn Diagram for Beloved, allow students to compare and contrast elements of language such as detail, word choice, figurative language, and so forth, as they contribute to tone and overall representations in the three excerpts.
 Have the students print four copies of their finished diagram.

 - As homework for the next session, have students write paragraph responses to connect values and identity with the ways in which a narrator recounts an event.

 - Students are often interested in exploring the historical basis for Sethe's character—Margaret Garner.
 Historical texts provide a similar opportunity to compare the different ways Garner was viewed by her contemporaries—a modern day Medea, a cause celebre for the abolitionist movement, or a criminal guilty of destruction of her owner's property.